Kaltsoon/data-management-and-databases/exercises/sql-exercises-6.md

 # SQL Exercises 6: Joins

 > [!IMPORTANT]
-> Save your SQL queries to a file `sql_exercises_6_YOURFAMILYNAME.sql` in SQL Server Management Studio.
-Write the task numbers as comments to your query window as follows:
+> Write your SQL queries in SQL Server Management Studio and include the task numbers as comments to your query window as follows:
 >
 > ```sql
 > -- 1